stevesloka/azure-graphapi/README.md

 [Method] Performs the HTTPS request specified by the `method`.
 The `uri` must *not* begin with a slash.
 The `data` is the request object and can be `null`.
 The callback signature is `callback(err)` for 204 (No Content) responses and `callback(err, response)` for all other success status codes.

+### HTTPS GET (multiple objects)

 ```javascript
 getObjects(uri, objectType, callback)
 ```

 [Method] Performs an HTTPS GET request and accumulates all objects having the specified `objectType` (e.g., "User").
 The `uri` must *not* begin with a slash.
 The callback signature is `callback(err, response)`.
 This method follows the `odata.nextLink` property in the response continues until no more batches of objects are available.

+### Notes

+1. The HTTPS request logic parses out the `error_description` and `odata.error` messages from JSON respones to unsuccessful requests.
+These become part of the error message in the `err` object provided to the callback method.
+2. If the request data is a string, instead of a JavaScript object, it is assumed to be form data and is sent as `application/x-www-form-urlencoded` content instead of `application/json`.

 ## License